dinazeng/cmpt135final/README.txt

 Instructions for Compiling and Running
 --------------------------------------

-1. in a linux terminal enter "make"
+1. in a linux terminal enter "make" to make the executionable file 'app'
 2. subsequently enter "./app"
 3. the screen will print as much information as needed for navigation but, general navigation involves pressing 'x' or other characters provided on screen